Brittle Minds, Fixable Activations: Understanding Belief Representations in Language Models: Experimental Setup

-During inference, these steering vectors are multiplied with an appropriate coefficient $\alpha$ and added at every token position of the generated text after the user's prompt.
-CAA has two main advantages over ITI: First, it eliminates the need to train probes.
+For example, in Figure \ref{fig:probing-dataset}, $p$ is the \textit{Story}, $c_p$ could be the true belief, and $c_n$ the false belief.
+During inference, these steering vectors are multiplied by an appropriate coefficient $\alpha$ and added at every token position of the generated text after the prompt.
+CAA has two main advantages over ITI: First, it eliminates the need to train probes, making it \textit{computationally cheap}.
+For example, for Llama2 70B, ITI needs to train 5,120 probes while CAA only needs to compute 80 vectors.
 Second, it operates at the residual stream level, making it easier to use than methods that intervene on specific attention heads like ITI.
 While CAA has been used to control alignment-relevant behaviour, such as hallucinations, refusal, and sycophancy \citep{rimsky2023steering}, we are the first to apply it to enhance LMs' ToM reasoning.
-This can be understood as isolating the direction in the LMs' latent space corresponding to taking the perspective of another agent.
+The ``belief vectors'' (i.e. steering vectors) we obtain can be understood as isolating the direction in the LMs' latent space corresponding to taking the perspective of another agent.
 To evaluate both base and fine-tuned LMs, we rank their answers to the ToM questions according to $p_{LM}(a|q)$ \citep{petroni2019language}.
-We adopt the \textit{Forward Belief} task split used in \citep{zhu2024language} to compute the steering vectors.
+For a fair comparison, we adopt the train/test \textit{Forward Belief} split used in \citep{zhu2024language} to compute and evaluate the steering vectors.
 Additionally, we evaluate the transferability of the CAA steering vectors by applying them to two other BigToM tasks: \textit{Forward Action} and \textit{Backward Belief}.
-We provide details about these tasks in \Cref{app:bigtom}, and a more detailed explanation of how ITI works in \Cref{app:iti}.
+We provide details about these tasks in \Cref{app:bigtom}, and a more detailed explanation ITI in \Cref{app:iti}.